sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_recipes/plot_exporter_coverage.rst

 All test cases can be found in module :mod:`experimental_experiment.torch_interpreter.eval.model_cases`.
-Page :ref:`l-exp-cases` shows the exported program for many of those cases.
+Page :ref:`l-export-supported-signatures` shows the exported program for many of those cases.

 ..
 GENERATED FROM PYTHON SOURCE LINES 13-63